 This study, led by Carlos Vallbona, reported "significant and prompt relief of pain in postpolio subjects" through the use of a 300-500 gauss magnet (about 10 times stronger than a refrigerator magnet) for 45 minutes on the affected area of 50 patients in pain.

-This was a respected, albeit small, study by a respected research group.
-Rarely noted, however, is the fact that this was only a pilot study.
-Vallbona never duplicated the results in a larger study and, in fact, never published again on the topic.
+Vallbona and his fellow researcher never duplicated their positive results in a larger study and, in fact, never published again on the topic.